 Collaborative development is the process of sharing app model changes when a team of more than one person is working on the app.
-Collaborative development allows the team members to work together on one project in the Desktop Modeler and the Web Modeler and easily synchronize changes using version control.
-The Desktop Modeler can be used to work on different branches of an app, while the Web Modeler can be enabled for one of these branches.
+Collaborative development allows the team members to work together on one app in Mendix Studio Pro and Mendix Studio, and easily synchronize changes using version control.
+Studio Pro can be used to work on different branches of an app, while Studio can be enabled for one of these branches.

 2 Collaborative Development Overview

-The collaborative development process between the Desktop Modeler and the Web Modeler consists of the following steps:
+The collaborative development process between Studio Pro and Studio consists of the following steps:

-Every change made in the Web Modeler is automatically saved to the Web Modeler working copy.
-Multiple users can view the project in the Web Modeler at the same time: one user can edit it and others are in read-only mode.
+- Every change made in Studio is automatically saved to the Studio working copy.
+Multiple users can view the app in Studio at the same time: One user can edit it and the others are in read-only mode.

-When Desktop Modeler users open a project, they are notified if the Web Modeler is enabled for this development line.
+When Studio Pro users open an app, they are notified if Studio is enabled for this development line.

-The Desktop Modeler user works on the project and, once the user finishes some functionality (for example, fixes a bug or creates a new feature), they click Commit.
+The Studio Pro user works on the app and, once the user finishes some functionality (for example, fixes a bug or creates a new feature), they click Commit.
 The user enters a commit message and confirms it.
-This triggers the same process as during an update (described in step 4), and the Desktop Modeler working copy is updated with the latest revision from the Team Server.
+This triggers the same process as during an update (described in step 4), and the Studio Pro working copy is updated with the latest revision from the Team Server.

 There are two possible outcomes of this merge:

 a.
-There are no conflicts, the Desktop Modeler user changes are committed to the Team Server.
-Afterwards the Web Modeler gets the latest revision from the Team Server and is unlocked; the Desktop Modeler user changes are visible to Web Modeler users.
-Other Desktop Modeler users will get the changes once they do an update.
+There are no conflicts, the Studio Pro user changes are committed to the Team Server.
+Afterwards Studio gets the latest revision from the Team Server and is unlocked; the Studio Pro user changes are visible to Studio users.
+Other Studio Pro users will get the changes once they do an update.

 b.
-There are conflicts, the Desktop Modeler commit process is stopped.
-The Web Modeler is unlocked without getting changes from the Desktop Modeler user.
-The Desktop Modeler user needs to resolve the merge conflicts first to before being able to do a commit again.
+There are conflicts, the Studio Pro commit process is stopped.
+Studio is unlocked without getting changes from the Studio Pro user.
+The Studio Pro user needs to resolve the merge conflicts first to before being able to do a commit again.

-When the Desktop Modeler user wants to deploy the app to the cloud, they click the Run button.
+When the Studio Pro user wants to deploy the app to the cloud, they click the Publish button.
 The commit is done automatically during this process and step five is executed.

-For information on collaborative development from the Web Modeler perspective, see Collaborative Development in the Web Modeler in the Web Modeler Guide.
+For information on collaborative development from the Studio perspective, see Collaborative Development in Studio.

-When you connect to a project which has collaborative development turned on, you see which development line (the main line or a branch line) the Web Modeler is enabled for.
-For information on enabling collaborative development, see Migration From the Sync Process to Collaborative Development.
+When you connect to an app that has collaborative development turned on, you see which development line (the main line or a branch line) Studio is enabled for.

 Click the drop-down to select another line or click OK to open the currently selected line.